Meconium aspiration syndrome

 A chest x-ray may show patchy or streaky areas in the infant's lungs.

-A team that is skilled at reviving newborn infants should be at the delivery if meconium staining is found in the amniotic fluid.
+A special care team should be present when the baby is born if traces of meconium are found in the amniotic fluid.
 If the baby is active and crying, no treatment is needed.

-If the baby is not active and crying right after delivery, a tube is placed in the infant's trachea and suction is applied as the tube is pulled out.
-This procedure may be repeated until meconium is no longer seen in the suction contents.
+If the baby is not active and crying right after delivery, a tube is placed in the infant's airway by a nurse or doctor.
+Suction is used to remove any meconium.
+This procedure may be repeated more than once.

-If the baby is not breathing or has a low heart rate, the team will help the baby breathe using a face mask attached to a bag and an oxygen mixture to inflate the baby's lungs.
+If the baby is not breathing or has a low heart rate, the team will help the baby breathe using a face mask attached to a bag that delivers an oxygen mixture to inflate the baby's lungs.

-The infant may be placed in the special care nursery or newborn intensive care unit for close observation.
+The infant may be placed in the special care nursery or newborn intensive care unit in order to be watched closely.
 Other treatments may include:

 In most cases, the outlook is excellent and there are no long-term health effects.

-In more severe cases, breathing problems may occur.
-They usually go away in 2 - 4 days.
+- Breathing problems may be more severe in some cases.
+These will often go away in 2 to 4 days.
 However, rapid breathing may continue for several days.

 A serious problem with the blood circulation to and from the lungs may occur.
 This is called persistent pulmonary hypertension of the newborn (PPHN).
 As a result, the baby may not be able to get enough blood into the lungs and out to the rest of the body.

-Risk factors for this condition should be identified as early as possible.
-If the mother's water broke at home, she should tell the health care provider whether the fluid was clear or stained with a greenish or brown substance.
+- Your water broke at home and the fluid was clear or stained with a greenish or brown substance.

 Singh BS, Clark RH, Powers RJ, Spitzer AR.
 Meconium aspiration syndrome remains a significant problem in the NICU: outcomes and treatment patterns in term neonates admitted for intensive care during a ten-year period.
 J Perinatol.
 2009;29:497-503.